swapniludar/darshak/README.md

 ####Bugs####

 Please report bugs at darshak@sec.t-labs.tu-berlin.de, thank you.
 The code is released under GPL V3.
+The code is dirty ;) and under development.
 Feel free to contribute/fork and any suggestions are most welcome.
-The code is dirty and under development.

-- Swapnil Udar, Aalto University, Helsinki, Finland @swapnil_udar
+- Swapnil Udar (@swapnil_udar), Aalto University, Helsinki, Finland
-- Ravishankar Borgaonkar, SecT, TU Berlin, Germany @raviborgaonkar
+- Ravishankar Borgaonkar (@raviborgaonkar), SecT, TU Berlin, Germany